TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation and programming skills.

-### Target Directories

-Real-world compilers like the JDT place generated code in designated directories, such as `bin/` or `src-gen/`.
-Implement a similar behaviour for your MiniJava compiler.
-Make sure you can handle classes with the same name from different programs and files with the same name from different directories.

-The following strategies deal with directories:

-* `<file-exists ; filemode ; isdir> path` succeeds if `path` is a path to an existing directory in the file system.
-* `<mkdir> path` creates a new directory.

 ### Automatic Code Generation

 Real-world compilers like the JDT generate code silently in the background.
 Implement a similar behaviour, using Spoofax's `on-save` builder.
 In your main Stratego file, change `editor-save` to run your compiler: `editor-save = where(analysis-save-default(|<language>)); generate-java-class-files`. `editor-save` has the same input interface as a builder, but the output should be `None()`.
 This means that you cannot return a `(filename, result)` tuple like a normal builder, but need to write to a file yourself.